BenjiThatFoxGuy/Copilot-Desktop/README.md

 - **Auto-Update Support**: The app now includes Squirrel-based auto-updates that check for new versions on startup and can be manually triggered via the Help menu.
 - **System Tray Integration**: The app minimizes to system tray when closed.
-- **GitHub Integration**: Embeds the GitHub Copilot interface directly.
+- **GitHub Integration**: Embeds the GitHub Copilot interface directly, and smartly redirects certain GitHub links to your default browser for a seamless experience.

 ## Getting Started